 I feel like I am on the edge of parental Burnout

 5:00pm -I am finally home

-At this point My husband and I are so tire.
-That we can’t even began to think about dinner, which is usually at 6:30pm.
+At this point, My husband and I are so tired.
+That we can’t even begin to think about dinner, which is usually at 6:30pm.

-As, I am about to shut the door, she ask me to pray.
+As I am about to shut the door, she asks me to pray.